The Hidden Cost of CPQ for VARs and MSPs: Why Manual Work Still Creeps Back In

 7. Customization Gaps

-Generic CPQs often force resellers into rigid, one-size-fits-all models.
+Generic CPQs often force resellers into rigid models.
 For VARs and MSPs, this creates real problems: quoting must reflect unique vendor programs, customer-specific pricing, and complex internal workflows.
-A purpose-built solution needs to combine both configuration and customization – so the system adapts to the business, not the other way around.
+A purpose-built solution needs to combine both configuration and customization, so the system adapts to the business, not the other way around.

-For VARs, quoting is not about static catalogue prices – each deal has a unique cost and sell price.
-Without the flexibility to reflect this reality, sales teams fall back on spreadsheets.
+For VARs, quoting is not about static catalogue prices; each deal has a unique cost and selling price.
+Without the flexibility to reflect this reality, sales teams often resort to using spreadsheets.
 Customization keeps quoting tools aligned with real-world operations, eliminating manual effort and protecting margins.

-While Configuration adapts what already exists: user roles, fields, or integration settings, Customization extends the platform further – adding workflows, modules, or automations that are unique to each VAR.
-Together, they ensure the tool evolves with the business instead of holding it back.
+While Configuration adapts what already exists, user roles, fields, or integration settings, Customization extends the platform further, adding workflows, modules, or automations that are unique to each VAR.
+Together, they ensure the tool evolves in tandem with the business, rather than holding it back.

 The Cost of Manual Work